zulip/zulip/docs/testing/manual-testing.md

 Try narrowing from the message view:

 - Hotkeys
-  - use a to go to All messages
+  - use a to go to Combined feed
-  - use s to narrow to a stream (select message first and verify in sidebar)
+  - use s to narrow to a channel (select message first and verify in sidebar)
   - use S to narrow to the topic (and verify in sidebar)
   - use v to navigate to direct messages
 - Click on the recipient bar
-  - narrow to a stream
+  - narrow to a channel
   - narrow to a topic
   - narrow to direct messages with one user
   - narrow to a group direct message